Sofie8/Course-MOGEN/README.md

 - You can understand and discuss transposable elements in eukaryotes, and how it has contributed to genetic diversity

-- You know how to use web-based databases for searching transposons, IS, CRISPR repeats in bacteria, fungi, plant cells.
+- You know how to use web-based databases for searching transposons, IS, phages, CRISPR in bacteria, fungi, plant and animal cells

-- You can schematise the process of CRIPRcas9, give an example of an application, and you can discuss prime editing.
+- You can schematise the process of CRISPRcas9, give an example of an application, and you can discuss prime editing.

 ## Course instructor
-Sofie.thijs@uhasselt.be
+sofie.thijs@uhasselt.be